2025: Working in Fantastic Learning Systems

 2002 – 2008: Creative Director, Biscuit Factory Arts Centre

-THE SCIENCES & OTHER LEARNING AREAS.
-It begins with an exploration of the five senses and then takes off by looking at amazing and crazy inventions, how the Arts and the Sciences allow us to see the world in new and different ways.
+The kNOw nonSENSE DRAMA LITERACY & PHILOSOPHY PROGRAM for 4 to 12 year olds uses strategies in DRAMA, LITERACY AND PHILOSOPHY.
+The methodology involved an exploration of the five senses that then went onto ooking at amazing world of inventions.
+In essence, the mission to young people was how the Arts and the Sciences allow us to see the world in new and different ways.

 Example Annual Program: The program uses live performance, video and audio recordings, terrific texts and animation to investigate knowing the facts and make-believe about our very real and the highly attractive make-believe worlds.

-The kNOw nonSENSE PROGRAM also looks at the world of games and sport.
+Other programs looked at the world of games and sport.
 Are games a form of ‘make-believe’?
 Are video games interested in showing us something about the real world or are they purely for entertainment?

 A) Zing!
 Bang!
 Pop!
-An exploration of ordinary sights and sounds and
+An exploration of ordinary sights and sounds

 • imaginative ways of seeing and hearing & playing with light and sound;